Hardware, Info & Updates

 The iRig HD 2 on zZounds is the go-to audio interface for me because I’m always using it to play the guitar.
 It’s incredibly small and it sits on the desk nicely without taking up much room.

-The greatest drawback of the iRig HD 2, like other products from IK Multimedia, is the fact it’s made out of a finicky plastic, but other than that, their products are always at the top of the line in terms of innovation and function.
+As I discussed in my video, the greatest drawback of the iRig HD 2, like other products from IK Multimedia, is the fact it’s made out of a finicky plastic, but other than that, their products are always at the top of the line in terms of innovation and function.

 The iRig HD 2 has the 1/4″ jack for bass guitars and guitars, and that’s it.
 It’s meant primarily as an audio interface for bass and guitar players, and that’s what it does the best.